WebComponentHelpers/ImperaJS/README.md

 # ImperaJS

-Tiny, custom-elements centric App State Managment.
+Tiny, Proxy based, custom-elements centric App State Managment.

 # Main Features

 I know what you are thinking...
 Yet another framework, hurray!

 This library is inspired to State Managment frameworks that we all know (Redux, MobX, Effector).
-It tries put togheter the flow, the
+It tries to put togheter the flow, the
 "store" breakup philosophy of Effector and the sintax simplicity of MobX, while being minimalistic and having costom-elemnts in mind as its first citizens.
 The main features are:

 - It's tiny, only about 5 kB minified (and 1.9 kB gzipped).
 - It uses Proxy under the hood for a little :sparkler:
-- It is meant for custom-elements, so you can use it with vanilla JS or any framework like lit-element, (Brick)[https://www.npmjs.com/package/brick-element].
+- It is meant for custom-elements, so you can use it with vanilla JS or any framework like lit-element, [Brick](https://www.npmjs.com/package/brick-element).
 - Implements the usual flow: ACTION->REDUCER->STORE but with A LOOOOT less painfull sintax.
 - You can break the STORE in parts as small as you like.
 - Works with async out of the box.